 One day, I recited the Lord’s Prayer, “Your kingdom come, Your will be done in earth, as it is in heaven” (Matthew 6:10).
 I began to contemplate the Lord’s words, and I became confused: God’s intention is that we pray for God’s kingdom to appear on earth, so why does the pastor say the Lord will directly rapture us up to heaven when He returns?
 The pastor’s sermons obviously conflict with the Lord’s words.
 Why?

-One day, one of my coworkers brought me to join a small group, and a sister there fellowshiped very clearly on the, which was very illuminating for me.
+One day, one of my coworkers brought me to join a small group, and a sister there fellowshiped very clearly on the Bible, which was very illuminating for me.
 I thought, “This is a rare opportunity, so why not seek answers to my confusion with this sister?”
 So I asked her, “Every day our pastor tells us to wait soberly, and that when the Lord returns He will rapture us up into heaven.
 But in the Lord’s Prayer, the Lord clearly tells us to pray that God’s kingdom come on earth, which conflicts with the pastor’s statement that we should wait to be raptured up to heaven when the Lord comes.
 So, is God’s kingdom in heaven or on earth?”

 She smiled and said, “Brother, you’ve raised a very good question, and we can explore the answer together.
-In the Lord’s Prayer, the Lorddoes indeed clearly say that we should pray for God’s kingdom to come on earth, and that God’s will be done on earth.
+In the Lord’s Prayer, the Lord Jesus does indeed clearly say that we should pray for God’s kingdom to come on earth and God’s will to be done on earth.
 Nowhere does it say that God’s kingdom will be established in heaven.
 In fact, the Lord said, ‘And no man has ascended up to heaven, but He that came down from heaven, even the Son of man which is in heaven’ (John 3:13).
 The Lord clearly tells us that aside from God, no man has ascended to heaven.
 Heaven is God’s dwelling place, and the Lord asks that we pray for God’s kingdom to come on earth.
 Yet we want to ascend up to heaven.
 Isn’t this an extravagant desire?
 So, God’s kingdom will ultimately appear on earth, not in heaven.
 We can also look at several verses from the Bible, ‘And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of His Christ; and He shall reign for ever and ever’ (Revelation 11:15).
 ‘And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away’ (Revelation 21:2–4).
 These verses clearly make reference to the facts that ‘The kingdoms of this world are become the kingdoms of our Lord, and of His Christ,’ ‘And I John saw the holy city, new Jerusalem, coming down from God out of heaven,’ ‘the tabernacle of God is with men.’
 All of these indicate that the kingdom of God will come down to earth.
 If we go by our imaginations, believing that God’s kingdom is in heaven and when the Lord comes He will rapture us all up to live in heaven, doesn’t that mean these prophecies won’t be fulfilled?
 We all know that in the beginning, God created mankind from mud and placed them in the Garden of Eden to watch over all things on earth, as well as obey, worship, and glorify God on earth, so we can see that God’s will is for mankind to live on earth.
 Afterward, mankind was corrupted by Satan, and God’s work to save mankind has all been carried out on earth.
 God made Moses lead the Israelites out of Egypt, and this was done on earth.
 The Lord Jesus personally came as incarnate flesh to redeem mankind, and that was also on earth.
 So, mankind’s destination is on earth, not in heaven, and this was long ago preordained by God.”

 After I heard her fellowship, I felt it was very practical.
 Her understanding fit with the Bible and the Lord’s words.
 In the past, I thought my pastor’s words and the Lord Jesus’ words conflicted, but I didn’t understand the truth within them.
 This fellowship made me understand that, because in the beginning God created mankind on earth, all of God’s work to save mankind has been done on earth, and the Lord asks us to pray for God’s kingdom to come on earth, God’s will is that we live on earth, not that we ascend to heaven.